mabelsueh/trent-assignment-1/README.md

 #
 <!-- 2.
 List down the scope of the project (features and requirements, non-technical requirements, content requirements)
 Non-functional Requirements (general characteristics): -->
+## **Features:**
+- Fixed scrolling website
+- Card introducing services with call to action button
+- Carousel displaying images of products made, with captions on larger devices detailing customer's review
+- Contact form with validation

+#
 ## **Requirements:**
 - mobile responsiveness: the website should work on as many devices as possible
 - performance criteria: the website should load quickly